 The Language Hub is available for students having questions or needing additional help with writing practices or grammar.
-The attendance and assignments for the lab evaluations are required to be completed virtually (see the instructions in Canvas).
-The lab is open for a limited number of students from 12:00 p.m. to 5:00 p.m.
-Monday- Thursday and 8:00 a.m. to noon on Friday, as well as virtual tutoring by appointment.
+The attendance and assignments for the lab evaluations are required to be completed in the Language Hub.
+The lab is open from 7:00 a.m. to 8:00 p.m.
+Monday-Thursday and 7:30 a.m. to noon on Friday.